Lucas-C/pre-commit-hooks/README.md

 In some cases your license files can contain several slightly different variants of the license - either containing slight modifications or differently broken lines of the license text.
-By default the plugin does exact matching when searching for the license and in such case it will add second licence on top - leaving the non-perfectly matched in the source code.
+By default the plugin does exact matching when searching for the license and in such case it will add second licence on top - leaving the non-perfectly matched one in the source code.
 You can prevent that and add `--fuzzy-match-generates-todo` flag in which case fuzzy matching is performed based on Levenshtein distance of set of tokens in expected and actual license text (partial match in two sets is used).
 The license is detected if the ratio is > than `--fuzzy-ratio-cut-off` parameter (default 85) - ration